ritsu/RitsuCogs/README.md

 `[p]tt search [terms] [#category]`

-<b>terms</b> are normal searech terms.
+<b>terms</b> are normal search terms.
 Prepend a "-" for exclusion terms.
 <b>category</b> (optional) is one of the categories defined on TokyoTosho.
 Type `[p]tt cats` to see a list of valid categories.

 Example: `!tt search madoka rebellion -dub #anime`